valentinlamine/CreateNuclearFabric/README.md

 <h4 align="center">You can download Create Nuclear on our <a href="https://www.curseforge.com/minecraft/mc-mods/createnuclear">Curseforge</a> or <a href="https://modrinth.com/mod/createnuclear">Modrinth</a> Page</h4>
 <h4 align="center">Looking for the Forge port?
 Work in progress...</h4>

+# Socials
+Join our discord server for following updates & share your feedback by clicking [here](https://discord.com/invite/8DuVaGMhpr)

+Also we have a link tree for all our socials, click [here](https://linktr.ee/createnuclear)